PowerClerk Support Center

 By navigating to PROGRAM DESIGN >> Data Fields you can search all available Data Field references for your program.

-To reference the Project Number, which is one of PowerClerk’s Built-in Fields, please embed “{ProjectNumber}” into the Communication Template.
+To reference the Project Number, which is one of PowerClerk’s Built-in Fields, embed “{ProjectNumber}” into the Communication Template.
 Your Communication Template should now look like this:

 Please note: Upon sending this Communication Template, these two Data Field references will resolve to their actual values: